MarcoYou/Capstone_Project/README.md

 ## Results

-Plot images are in the Plot folder.
+Plot images are in the Plots folder.

 Regression results won't be available due to the conditions of NDA.